mikanmi/runnable-platform/README.md

 HomeRemote is a smart infrared remote controller.

-You can enjoy to control many Home Electronics and use Siri with HomeBridge and Cmd4.
+You can enjoy to control many Home Electronics and use Siri with Homebridge and Cmd4.

 I strongly recommend [RPZ-IR-Sensor] from Raspberry Pi HATs to send infrared code.